 States can use the supplemental funding to expand the capacity for home- and community-based care, as well as to increase the home care workforce – through recruitment efforts, training, ongoing education, technical assistance and quality improvement activities.

-This new funding means that there is the opportunity for growth, with the expectation that more people who are currently utilizing facility-based care will be looking to transfer to a home-based setting.
+For home care agencies that serve Medicaid clients, this new funding means that there is the opportunity for growth, with the expectation that more people who are currently utilizing facility-based care will be looking to transfer to a home-based setting.
 To prepare for this, it’s important that your home care agency is prepared at every level – not just for new clients, but for an increase in care staff as well.

 - Take command of client care